facebookDependants' Protection Scheme (DPS): Higher Sum Assured and Increased Coverage From 1 April 2021

 • Death Claim Form (to be completed by nominee/claimant)

-• FATCA and CRS self-certification form for an individual account (Not required if the death claim is filed only for Dependants’ Protection Scheme (DPS), Special Schemes or Group Insurance policies)
+• FATCA and CRS self-certification form for an individual account (Not required if the death claim is filed only for the Dependants’ Protection Scheme (DPS), Special Schemes or Group Insurance policies)

 • Certified True Copy of Death Certificate (for overseas death, the original Death Certificate must be certified by your lawyer or any Notary Public)